canonical/charmed-aether-sd-core/docs/tutorials/getting_started.md

 In this tutorial, the IP is `10.0.0.4`.
 Please note it, as we will need it in the next step.

 Configure Traefik to use an external hostname.
-To do that, edit `traefik_config` in the `main.tf` file:
+To do that, edit `traefik_config` in the `core.tf` file:

 ```
-:caption: main.tf
+:caption: core.tf
 (...)
 module "sdcore" {
   (...)